 When you started your current mortgage you were more than likely offered a nice low-interest rate as an incentive.
 This would have been for the first 2 years or even possibly 5 years however the problem is good things come to an end.
 Therefore 6 months before fixed rate mortgage ends you want to get the ball rolling on remortgaging.
 Your aim will be to find the best remortgage deals so you do not get an increase in your rate and monthly payments.

 How long does a remortgage take?

 The average timescales for a remortgage is around eight weeks.
 Although it is very possible to complete a remortgage in as little as 4 weeks.
-However, 2020 has proven that these timescales can differ week to week.
+However, the current market has proven that these timescales can differ from week to week.
 You can help your remortgage move along quicker yourself by being organised with your paperwork.
-Although 2020 has been a difficult year, remortgaging now is a great time to not only grab a historically low-interest rate but also it is a superb time to sort out your finances.
+Although the current mortgage market is turbulent, remortgaging now could secure you a good rate before the rates rise.
 In this guide, we will show the quickest and most efficient way to remortgage and a few tips on getting the lowest interest rates and best deal at no cost!

 By now your want to switch rate should great!
 So, what is the remortgage process?
 Below we will take you through more of the process of remortgaging.
 This will allow you to understand the steps of your new mortgage renewal and more importantly what you will need to provide in order to get the remortgage completed as smoothly as possible.

 If you have a preference for using WhatsApp get a mortgage broker that uses WhatApp to communicate!